excitedmuck/starter-academic/content/post/what-happens-when-you-goof-up/index.md

 \- Cooking (success!) for people in order to socialise and create a sense of community.

 \- Becoming a TIME Wonderland Staker in order to make my rent for the next 6 months.

-\- Learning how to socialise with people.
-(Don't know how that went, i mostly messed that up)

 \- Writing on linkedin, one article about Mental Health and Depression.